 The frequency of peeing is a significant factor in the extent of damage human pee causes to the grass.
 Peeing on the grass once may not have visible effects on the grass.
 However, if the person pees a couple of times on the same spot, the grass will turn yellow, dry up, and die if no control measure is implemented.

 The uric acid concentration in human urine also affects the extent of grass damage.
-If a dehydrated person pees on the grass, the grass is likely to yellow because of high nitrogen deposited in the soil.
+If a dehydrated person pees on the grass, the grass is likely to turn yellow because of the high nitrogen deposited in the soil.
 Yet when a hydrated person pees on the grass, there will be significantly less damage because of low nitrogen content.

 Is human urine good for grass?

 Human urine is beneficial for grass but harmful in concentrated amounts.
 Although it would take a comically large amount of human urine to benefit grass.

 Here’s how pee is beneficial to the grass:

 Human urine contains high levels of nitrogen in the form of urea and dissolved ions such as phosphorus and potassium.
 Theoretically, human urine would make eco-friendly fertilizer.
 Applying diluted human urine ensures adequate nitrogen is supplied to the soil to grow grass greener, healthier, and faster.

 Dilute the pee in a ratio of 20:1 (twenty parts water to 1 part urine) before applying it to the soil.

 Use dilute urine once in 10-14 days to prevent applying excess nitrogen to the soil, which causes yellowing and burning of the grass.